PacoMax/Microbiota_V4/README.md

    ### download_sra.sh

-This script download a list of Sequence Read Archive (SRA) fastq files, available through NCBI servers.
+This script downloads a list of Sequence Read Archive (SRA) fastq files, available through NCBI servers.

 To run this program it's necesary to install the SRA Toolkit and create a txt file with SRA IDs called SRA.list.